-Parents who have concerns about their child’s access to special education services, including a meaningful transition process, can contact DRC-NH to speak with an attorney free of charge.
+Parents who have concerns about their child’s access to education services, including a meaningful transition process, can contact DRC-NH to speak with an attorney free of charge.

 Preparing for Life After High School Transition Planning Rights and Resources